 Services

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by gas central heating (INCLUDED) and wood-burning stove (1 bag of logs INCLUDED).
 WiFi is INCLUDED.
 A maximum of 3 dogs are welcome at an additional charge (2 large, 3 medium or 3 small).
-If you wish to bring any other pets please contact us and we will see what we can do.
+Dogs must be kept on the ground floor only.
 No smoking.

 Weekly Prices